 The station works from May till the end of October, every day from 8.00 till 18.00.
 The price for back and forth is 25 CHF and as I find out from their official information: you must have cash for this as well, no card payments.
 Check all their latest information here: AlpsSigel cable car station.

-In the first 2 kilometers you are going to gain more than 300 meters in elevation, but once you reach the Plattenbödeli hut, it gets easier.
+In the first 2 kilometers, you are going to gain more than 300 meters in elevation, but once you reach the Plattenbödeli hut, it gets easier.
 I was lucky enough to meet some donkeys up there.

 Plattenbödeli is a hotel and restaurant place, so if you want to refresh or have some rest, it’s a good place to do it.
-After a long hike it’s a perfect place to sleep as well.
+After a long hike, it’s a perfect place to sleep as well.
 All information about this mountain house you can find here: Plattenbödeli Berghaus.

-Afterwards the hike gets easier and you will have to hike down a bit until you see the first lake which is called: Sämtisersee.
+Afterward the hike gets easier and you will have to hike down a bit until you see the first lake which is called: Sämtisersee.
 It’s a bit smaller lake than Fälensee and is more in a meadow than between huge peaks, but still a great place to rest and enjoy the view.

-After the Sämtisersee the hike gets a bit steeper, but it’s not that hard, you will have to gain around 300 more meters in elevation and it is just 4 kilometers from lake to lake.
+After the Sämtisersee the hike gets a bit steeper, but it’s not that hard, you will have to gain around 300 more meters in elevation and it is just 4 kilometers from the lake to lake.

 Don’t be surprised to meet many cows on the way as they rest and feed over there to make wonderful Swiss Alps milk in the future.

-On the way to Fälensee you will see one more accommodation possibility called Furgglenalp.
+On the way to Fälensee, you will see one more accommodation possibility called Furgglenalp.
 They offer more basic services, sleeping on a mattress and so on, but come on, basics are amazing once you are in the Swiss Alps.
 All you need up there is the views, the mountains, the fresh air and maybe a fondue or raclette to eat 🙂 All information about this place is here: Furgglenalp info.
-You should as well there check out the Alpsegen which is made by the local every evening.
-I haven’t seen it there, but I really hope they do it, as they say on their website: no matter if it rains, or storms, we do the Alpsegen – in english that would be like Alps Blessing, like a prayer.
+You should as well there check out Alpsegen which is made by the locals every evening.
+I haven’t seen it there, but I really hope they do it, as they say on their website: no matter if it rains, or storms, we do the Alpsegen – in English that would be like Alps Blessing, like a prayer.
 You can see it here: Alpsegen.